Ketaki-Patel/system-design/real-time-messaging-system.md

 - The consuming instance stores it in the Notification DB, then publishes to Redis Pub/Sub channel "alerts".

-- Every WebSocket Service instance subscribed to "alerts"(Redis Pub) receives the payload, checks the centralized live_sessions keys in Redis datstore to verify if user is online or offline if key is found in Redis datstore user is online if not found user is offline and if websocket service hosts the user’s WebSocketSession locally, it immediately pushes the message down the open WebSocket connection.
+- All websocket instances are subscribed to "alerts"(Redis Pub).
+Every WebSocket Service instance will receive the payload due to pub/sub fanout settings, checks the centralized live_sessions keys in Redis datstore to verify if user is online or offline if key is found in Redis datstore user is online if not found user is offline and if websocket service hosts the user’s WebSocketSession locally means user has websocket connection open with this host, so service will immediately pushes the message down the open WebSocket connection.

 - Online users (e.g., User1, User2) receive messagee instantly; offline users retrieve messages/notificaction from the DB when they reconnect.